 Will I have a “plastic look” after surgery?

-A frequent concern of our patients is looking plastic after rhinoplasty.
+Many of our patients express concerns about looking plastic after eyelid surgery.
 There are limitless examples of unnatural, operated results.
 When surgeons pull too tight, a rounded eyelid can result in an “operated” look similar to Kenny Rogers.